ZyadAshraf7/BUE_Task/README.md

 ### Pages

 #### 1. Add New Registration Page
 This page allows users to create a new registration.
-It enforces the following constraints:
+It enforces the following real-time constraints:

 - **Full Name:**
   - Minimum 3 characters, maximum 50 characters.